4d/docs/docs/Project/compiler.md

 :::note

-The special warnings comments have priorty over the warnings display settings set in the warning tab.
+The special warnings comments have priority over the warnings display settings set in the warning tab.

 :::